randomnord/idracUbuntu20.04/README.md

 # Usage

 1. Download the official tar for the iDrac Service module from dells webiste.
-This scripts has been tested and confirmed working with version `OM-iSM-Dell-Web-LX-350-1862_A00`
+This script has been tested and confirmed working with version `OM-iSM-Dell-Web-LX-350-1862_A00`

 2. Extract the tar and replace the setup.sh script with the one from this repository